textcreationpartnership/A02536/README.md

 #####Front#####

+1. TO THE MOST HIGH AND EXCELLENT PRINCE, HENRIE, Prince of Wales, all happineſſe.

+1. THE SVMME OF THE SEVERALL EPISTLES.

-1. DECAD.
+    _ DECAD.
 V.

-1. DECAD.
+    _ DECAD.
 VI.

+1. Errata.

-1. DECAD.
+    _ DECAD.
 V.

-1. DECAD.
+    _ DECAD.
 VI.

 #####Body#####

+1. The fifth Decade.

-1. EPISTLE.
+    _ EPISTLE.
 I. To my Lord Biſhop of Bathe and Wels.

-1. To my Lord Biſhop of Worceſter.
+    _ To my Lord Biſhop of Worceſter.

-1. To my Lady Mary Denny.
+    _ To my Lady Mary Denny.

-1. To my Lady Honoria Hay.
+    _ To my Lady Honoria Hay.

-1. To Sir Richard Lea, ſince deceaſſed.
+    _ To Sir Richard Lea, ſince deceaſſed.

-1. To Maſter Peter Moulin, Preacher of the Church at PARIS.
+    _ To Maſter Peter Moulin, Preacher of the Church at PARIS.

-1. To Maſter THOMAS SVTTON.
+    _ To Maſter THOMAS SVTTON.

-1. To E. B. Dedicated to Sir GEORGE GORING.
+    _ To E. B. Dedicated to Sir GEORGE GORING.

-1. To S. H. I.
+    _ To S. H. I.

-1. To Maſter WILLIAM KNIGHT.
+    _ To Maſter WILLIAM KNIGHT.
+THE SIXT DECADE Of EPISTLES.LONDON, 1610.
+1. The Sixt Decade.

-1. EPIST.
+    _ EPIST.
 I. To my LORD DENNY.

-1. EPIST.
+    _ EPIST.
 II.
 To Mr.T.
 S. Dedicated to Sir Fulke Greuill.

-1. EPIST.
+    _ EPIST.
 III.
 To S George Fleetwood.

-1. EPIST.
+    _ EPIST.
 IIII.
 To Mr. Doctor Milburne.

-1. EPIST.
+    _ EPIST.
 V. Written long ſince to Mr.I.
 VV.

-1. EPIST.
+    _ EPIST.
 VI.
 To Mr.I.
 B.

-1. EPIST.
+    _ EPIST.
 VII.
 To Mr.Ionas Reigesbergius in Zeland.

-1. EPIST.
+    _ EPIST.
 VIII.
 To W. I. condemned for Murder.

-1. EPIST.
+    _ EPIST.
 IX.
 To Mr.Iohn Mole, of a long time nowe priſoner vnder the Inquiſition at Rome.

-1. EPIST.
+    _ EPIST.
 X. To all Readers.

 **Types of content**